junbaoZHUO/UODTN/README.md

 python extract_50_cls_from_all_graph_for_awa.py
 ```

-Result in awa_50_cls_basic, which is 50 classifiers for AwA2.
+Result in awa_50_cls_basic, which contains 50 initial classifiers for AwA2.

 ### Prepare matching: